Maritime Transport and Ports

 - Overlay with sensitive habitats and species distributions

 Underwater noise accounting is an emerging area where data availability and standardised methods remain under development.
-The IMO Guidelines for the Reduction of Underwater Noise from Commercial Shipping (MEPC.1/Circ.833) provide a framework for voluntary measures, while regional initiatives such as the Joint Monitoring Programme for Ambient Noise in the North Sea (JOMOPANS) are developing monitoring methodologies.[28]
+The IMO Guidelines for the Reduction of Underwater Noise from Commercial Shipping (MEPC.1/Circ.833) provide a voluntary framework, while regional initiatives such as JOMOPANS are developing monitoring methodologies.[33]
 Compilers should record noise indicators where feasible and note limitations in metadata.
-For linkage to ecosystem condition assessment, see TG-2.1 Biophysical Indicators, which provides guidance on integrating pressure indicators such as underwater noise into condition accounts.
+For linkage to ecosystem condition assessment, see TG-2.1 Biophysical Indicators.

 3.4 Economic Measurement